target/network_interfaces_v2-cookbook/README.md

 =====

 Add `depends 'network_interfaces_v2'` to your cookbook metadata.rb file.
-This will give you access to the providers documents below.
+This will give you access to the providers documented below.

 Recipes
 =======